stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

----

-*These tools and pipelines have been developed by the Bioinformatic core team at the [St. Jude Children's Research Hospital](https://www.stjude.org/).
+*These materials have been developed by the Bioinformatic core team at the [DNB Bioinformatics core team](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html) at the [St. Jude Children's Research Hospital](https://www.stjude.org/).
 These are open access materials distributed under the terms of the [BSD 2-Clause License](https://opensource.org/license/bsd-2-clause), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*